ENHERTU Powder for concentrate for solution for infusion Ref.[49749] Active ingredients: Trastuzumab deruxtecan

 Pregnancy

-There are no available data on the use of Enhertu in pregnant women.
+There is no available data on the use of Enhertu in pregnant women.
 However, trastuzumab, a HER2 receptor antagonist, can cause foetal harm when administered to a pregnant woman.
-In post-marketing reports, use of trastuzumab during pregnancy resulted in cases of oligohydramnios in some cases manifested as fatal pulmonary hypoplasia, skeletal abnormalities, and neonatal death.
+In post-marketing reports, use of trastuzumab during pregnancy resulted in cases of oligohydramnios in some cases manifested as fatal pulmonary hypoplasia, skeletal abnormalities and neonatal death.
 Based on findings in animals and its mechanism of action, the topoisomerase I inhibitor component of Enhertu, DXd, can be expected to cause embryo-foetal harm when administered to a pregnant woman (see section 5.3).

 Administration of Enhertu to pregnant women is not recommended, and patients should be informed of the potential risks to the foetus before they become pregnant.
 Women who become pregnant must immediately contact their doctor.
 If a woman becomes pregnant during treatment with Enhertu or within 7 months following the last dose of Enhertu, close monitoring is recommended.